xudeng22/sc_sncn_ethercat_drive/examples/app_demo_slave_ethercat_motorcontrol/doc/index.rst

             * :ref:`EtherCAT Cyclic Torque Control Demo <SOMANET_Cyclic_Torque_Control_with_EtherCAT_Demo_Quickstart>`

-.. important:: To be able to **run** Ethercat Drive Master applications in your Linux machine, you first have to install all necessary **drivers**.
+.. important:: To be able to **run** EtherCAT Drive Master applications in your Linux machine, you first have to install all necessary **drivers**.

 	Visit our :ref:`IgH EtherCAT Master for Linux Documentation <ethercat_master_software_linux>` for further information.